- Cancer Information

 After a cancer diagnosis, communication becomes even more important in your relationships.
 If you feel hurt by the reaction of someone close to you, a conversation may help clear the air:

-- Find time to talk.
+- Make time to talk.
 Don’t wait for the “right” time – it may never come.

-- Be honest about what you are thinking and feeling, even if it is upsetting.
+- Be honest about what you are thinking and feeling.

-- Focus on understanding each other – at least initially, this is more important than trying to solve the problem.
+- Focus on understanding each other – at least at first, this can be more important than trying to solve the problem.

 - Really listen to what the other person is trying to say and try to understand where they are coming from.